utsavkarkee/photosync/docs/docs/administration/postgres-standalone.md

 # Pre-existing Postgres

-While not officially recommended, it is possible to run Immich using a pre-existing Postgres server.
+While not officially recommended, it is possible to run  Photosync  using a pre-existing Postgres server.
 To use this setup, you should have a baseline level of familiarity with Postgres and the Linux command line.
 If you do not have these, we recommend using the default setup with a dedicated Postgres container.

-By default, Immich expects superuser permission on the Postgres database and requires certain extensions to be installed.
+By default,  Photosync  expects superuser permission on the Postgres database and requires certain extensions to be installed.
 This guide outlines the steps required to prepare a pre-existing Postgres server to be used by Immich.

 :::tip
 Running with a pre-existing Postgres server can unlock powerful administrative features, including logical replication and streaming write-ahead log backups using programs like pgBackRest or Barman.